-- HUD provides an automatic 30-Day extension from the appraisal expiration date for delays such as bankruptcy, court delays or delays outside of the Mortgagees’ control.
+HUD provides an automatic 30-Day extension from the appraisal expiration date due to delays such as bankruptcy, court delays or delays outside of the Mortgagees’ control.
 The Mortgagee must request and obtain HUD approval via the Extensions and Variances Automated Requests System (EVARS) for extensions beyond the automatic 30-Day extension.

 To access FHA Connection go to: https://entp.hud.gov/clas/index.cfm

-- HUD’s standard on Claims Without Conveyance of Title (CWCOT) including property valuation and CAFMV located in Handbook 4000.1 Section III.A.2.p.iii.(A) and (B)
+- HUD’s standard on Claims Without Conveyance of Title (CWCOT) including property valuation and CAFMV located in III.A.2.p.iii(A)-(D), and